Hydro Energy

 You can set up a simple hydro power system using pipes and rocks that feeds water into turbines and generators to power your home.
 Just as you can with your solar and/or wind systems, you can design a system that is either grid connected with battery backup, or stand alone.

-For example, a small turbine in a stream that flows at a rate of about 12 liters per second (about 200 gallons per minute) falling from a head of about 10 meters (30 feet) can generate around 1kW (1,000 watts) of electricity at any given time.
+For example, a small turbine in a stream that flows at a rate of about 12 litters per second (about 200 gallons per minute) falling from a head of about 10 meters (30 feet) can generate around 1kW (1,000 watts) of electricity at any given time.
 This is more than enough to meet the basic needs of the average family home.

 In fact, for rural or mountainous homes with no mains electricity connection, a good micro hydro system will generate a steady, more reliable electricity supply than other forms of renewable energy and possibly at a lower cost.
 Depending upon the type of system installed, the power can be used for lighting and electrical appliances and for heating and hot water other forms of renewable energy such as solar panels can be used.